 The TPP Agreement, which was signed in February 2016, includes a chapter on "temporary entry for business persons" (Chapter 12 and its related Annex 12-A, and Japan committed to grant entry and temporary stay to citizens of respective contracting parties who are classified as short-term business visitors, intra-corporate transferees, investors, natural persons with Japanese qualifications engaged in professional services (lawyers, certified public accountants, etc.), natural persons engaged in independent professional services, natural persons engaged in supply of services under a contract, and their accompanying spouse and children (excluding those who accompany temporary visitors).

 (5) COMPREHENSIVE AND PROGRESSIVE AGREEMENT FOR TRANS-PACIFIC PARTNERSHIP (CPTPP)

 Same as the TPP explained above.
-(Yet to be approved by the Diet as of March 2018.)
+(It entered into force in December 2018.)